 We're talking Sausage and Peppers, and it just might become one of your new favorites.
 Print this one out, my spicy food loving friends!
 And non-spicy food loving friends, too!
 This recipe is super easy to adapt to any spice level, so if you prefer your food on the milder side, this recipe is sure to please.

 This sausage and peppers recipe is classic Italian-American food served in Italian delis and restaurants all across the United States.
-It it traditionally made with Italian sausage and sweet peppers, such as colorful bell peppers, though some cooks like to add other ingredients, like onion, garlic, tomatoes or tomato sauce.
+It is traditionally made with Italian sausage and sweet peppers, such as colorful bell peppers, though some cooks like to add other ingredients, like onion, garlic, tomatoes or tomato sauce.

 I grew up on Italian sausage and peppers.
 Now I like to make a spicy version (shocker, I know), with jalapeno peppers and sweet peppers along with spicy chili flakes and hot Italian sausage.
 I'll show you how to make a milder version in the recipe notes below.

-Let’s talk about how we make sausage and peppers, shall we?
+Let's talk about how to make sausage and peppers, shall we?

 Sausage and Peppers Ingredients

 - The Sausage.
-4 Italian Sausages.
 I use hot Italian sausages in my recipe, but use sweet Italian sausage for a milder version.
 This recipe also works with other sausages, such as turkey Italian sausage, brats, Polish sausage or chorizo.

 - The Peppers.
 Sweet peppers or bell peppers are traditionally used to make sausage and peppers.
 I like to use a couple of colorful bells, like orange, yellow or red bell pepper, along with jalapeno peppers in place of the green bell pepper.
 Slice them into strips, or chop them up to your preference.

 - The Extras.
 You'll also need...

 - Red wine or chicken broth (or water)

 - Fire roasted tomatoes (you can use canned diced tomatoes, crushed tomatoes, or tomato sauce as well)

 - Dried basil (or use fresh chopped)

 - Dried oregano (or use fresh chopped)

 - Spicy red pepper flakes (for a spicier version, optional)

 - Salt and black pepper to taste